Lesliea1/Flatiron-frontend-phase1-project/README.md

 # What Drink To Choose?

 "What Drink To Choose?" helps users discover and choose between alcoholic and non-alcoholic drinks.
 It uses the CocktailDB API to fetch a variety of cocktail options, and users can select their preferred type of drink.
-Once a selection is made, it'll displays the available drinks along with their preparation details and ingredients.
+Once a selection is made, it'll display the available drinks along with their preparation details and ingredients.

 Features